Thursday, January 16, 2025

 As perhaps the first to use the phrase "free our feeds" and the Twitter hashtag #FreeOurFeeds, it is gratifying to see the launch of the Free Our Feeds Foundation to embark on a major step toward that vision.

-Some see the Mastodon "fediverse" as a major step in this direction, arguably so, but many are coming to see Bluesky as a larger step toward the portability and open interoperability of the full range of functions needed to free us from platform lock-in and manipulation.
-It is also interesting that similar steps to more fully open the Bluesky and Mastodon ecosystems were announced on the same day, 1/13/25.
-I am hopeful that both efforts will succeed, and that the Mastodon and Bluesky ecosystems will grow -- and gain high levels of interoperability with each other.
+What?
+Many see the Mastodon "fediverse" as a major step in this direction, arguably so -- and a similar move to open governance of the fediverse, also on 1/13, is a second major step there.* But many are coming to see Bluesky as a larger step toward both horizontal and vertical interoperability for the full range of functions needed to free us from platform lock-in and manipulation.
+I am hopeful that both efforts will succeed, and that those ecosystems will grow -- and gain high levels of interoperability with one another (and with future protocols).

-Bluesky seems to currently be the most open to building high levels of function and extensibility, which I have always seen as very important.
+How?
+Bluesky seems to currently be the most open to building high levels of function and extensibility.
 We are in the early days of social media, just learning to crawl.
 To leverage this technology so that we can walk, run, and fly -- while remaining democratic and free -- it must be kept open to user control and to the control of communities.
-That will enable us to re-energize the social mediation ecosystem I have written about recently, and in many other works listed here
+That will enable us to re-energize the social mediation ecosystem as I explained recently (and in many other works listed here).

 A key aspect of Bluesky and its AT Protocol (not yet in the Mastodon architecture as I understand it) is that, at the level of both 1) the app, and 2) of the relays that tie app instances together, each can be separately managed and replicated, along with 3) the level of independently selectable feed algorithms.
-The federation of the relays is important because they are resource heavy services, not very amenable to lightly resourced community managers, but capable of being secured and managed by trusted organizations to support advanced algorithms in ways that can also preserve privacy, as I described in 11/3/21 and updated in Tech Policy Press.
+Federation of the relays is important because they are resource-heavy services, not very amenable to lightly resourced community managers, but capable of being secured and managed by trusted organizations to support advanced algorithms.
+That is also important to preserve privacy.
 The Free Our Feeds Foundation promises to take a large step in that direction for the Bluesky ecosystem

 As Cory Doctorow, Mr. Enshittification, himself, said of this effort: